Blogging has helped me grow not just as a blogger, but also as a person. Here are my top 3 growth points that I’d like

 As a passionate personal finance and self-improvement blogger, I cannot recommend blogging enough to those of us who enjoy writing and sharing their own perspectives with the rest of the world.
-Blogging is quite a bit of work, but I have been surprised to see the positive impacts it has on my life (check out my blog anniversary post to learn more!).
+Blogging is quite a bit of work, and you may even lose motivation, but I have been surprised to see the positive impacts it has on my life (check out my blog anniversary post to learn more!).
 If you want to join in, feel free to check out my top blogging tips here, or read this article to find out what 20 financial bloggers have to share!

 Do you have any thoughts about blogging that you’d like to share?
 Leave a comment down below!